thor-harsh/Project--Hadoop-37/README.md

-**Important Note: Go through the u.data and u.item files before jumping to the code.**
+**Important Note: Go through the Marvel files before jumping to the code.**

 </table>